scarletbright/avalanche-docs/docs/v1.0/en/tools/avalanche.js/index.md

-# Avalanche.js - The Avalanche Platform JavaScript Library
+# AvalancheJS - The Avalanche Platform JavaScript Library

 ## Overview

-Avalanche.js is a JavaScript Library for interfacing with the Avalanche Platform.
+AvalancheJS is a JavaScript Library for interfacing with the Avalanche Platform.
 It is built using TypeScript and intended to support both browser and Node.js.
-The Avalanche.js library allows one to issue commands to the Avalanche node APIs.
+The AvalancheJS library allows one to issue commands to the Avalanche node APIs.

 The APIs currently supported by default are: